 For the treatment of constipation, biofeedback can be used to correct inappropriate contraction of the pelvic floor muscles and external anal sphincter during defecation in patients with defecatory dysfunction such as dyssynergic defecation.
-Clinical improvement has been reported in adults who have received EMG biofeedback for defecatory dysfunction (Enck 1993; Heymen 2007; Lee 2010).
+Clinical improvement has been reported in adults who have received EMG biofeedback for defecatory dysfunction (Enck et al., 1993; Heymen et al., 2007; Lee et al., 2010).